progress/iceberg/PAS/Management/OEManager/ABL/USAGE.md

 # OEManager CLI Tools - Usage Guide #

-Execute the `oemanager[.bat]` command from within the utils folder to run the desired tasks from the command line.
+Execute the `oemanager.[bat|sh]` command from within the utils folder to run the desired tasks from the command line.
 Where possible, default values will be determined automatically for HTTP/S ports, server paths, the instance's name, and the default ABL Application name.
 Any required or optional parameters may be overridden via the command line or by editing the `oemanager.properties` file in advance.

 Note that each request to an OEM-API endpoint will be automatically logged to a `commands.log` file.
 No sensitive data will be included in these logged messages, only PID's and operationally-relevant information will be included in the URL or as query parameters to the API endpoint.

 ## Basic Usage ##

-The following represents the default usage for all tasks which can be executed using the CLI tools and is the standard output when the `oemanager[.bat]` command is run without a task name.
+The following represents the default usage for all tasks which can be executed using the CLI tools and is the standard output when the `oemanager.[bat|sh]` command is run without a task name.

      [echo] Usage Instructions:
      [echo]